realworldocaml/book/en/maps-and-hashtables.md

 S-expressions are a serialization format used commonly in Core, and are required here to enable better error messages.
-We'll discuss s-expressions more in [xref](#data-serialization-with-s-expressions), but in the meantime, we can just use the `with sexp` declaration that comes from the Sexplib syntax extension to create s-expression converters for us.
+We'll discuss s-expressions more in [xref](#data-serialization-with-s-expressions), but in the meantime, we'll use the `with sexp` declaration that comes from the Sexplib syntax extension.
+This declaration kicks off the automatic generation of s-expression conversion functions for the marked type.

 The following example shows how this all fits together, following the same basic pattern for using functors described in